rcallaby/Emacs-Guide/pull_request_template.md

 ## Checklist

-- [ ] I have reviewed the [Contributing Guidelines](CONTRIBUTING.md) for this repository.
+- [ ] I have reviewed the [Contributing Guidelines](https://github.com/rcallaby/Emacs-Guide/blob/main/CONTRIBUTING.md) for this repository.
-- [ ] I have followed the coding style and conventions of this project.
 - [ ] I have added/updated relevant documentation (if necessary).
-- [ ] The code is tested and all tests pass.
 - [ ] I have updated the version (if applicable).
 - [ ] All commit messages are meaningful and follow the established convention.